If your question isn’t answered below then please use the contact form to send me a message.

 I’m really fit and want to sweat!

 The classes are not about getting sweaty and tired.
-Come along to the class to learn about improving and maintaining movement through pregnancy so you can continue your regular exercise for longer.
+Come along to the class to learn about improving and maintaining movement through pregnancy, safely working your core and postural muscles so you can continue your regular exercise for longer.

 What should I bring?